stolostron/multicloud-operators-deployable/CONTRIBUTING.md

 ## Build images

-Make sure your code build passed, run following commands to build image locally
+Make sure your code build passed.
+Run the following commands to build images locally:

 ```shell
 export BUILD_LOCALLY=1
 make
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the xxx.
+Now, you can follow the [Getting started guide](./README.md#getting-started) to work with the repository.